acharb/example-ts-wallet-sdk-sep-24/README.md

 $ npm start
 ```

-This will run the deposit flow.
+This will run the deposit flow and watch for it to finish.
 At the end it will ask if you'd like to run the withdraw flow.

 Progress will be logged in the terminal.

-Note: the identity values used in the sep24 interactive portal can all be fake
+*note: the identity values used in the sep24 interactive portal can all be fake*